cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 This example demonstrates use of many of the CDAP components |---| streams, flows, flowlets, datasets, queries, MapReduce programs, workflows, and services |---| all in a single application.

-The application uses a scheduled MapReduce and workflow to read from an ObjectMappedTable Dataset and write to an ObjectStore Dataset.
+The application uses a scheduled MapReduce and workflow to read from an ObjectMappedTable dataset and write to an ObjectStore dataset.

   - Send sentences of the form "Tom bought 5 apples for $10" to the ``purchaseStream``.
     You can send sentences either by using a ``curl`` call, using the ``inject-data`` script